Please find below a few of the most common questions asked about charitable giving and the Burlington Foundation.

 Giving can make sense at any age, not just during the retirement years.
 Sometimes giving during high earning years is a wise financial choice.
 Based on your personal situation, a professional advisor can provide you with advice on the potential tax advantages of endowing a fund.

-Gifts can be given in many forms, including through life insurance and stocks, as well as by leaving a bequest in your will.
-And, you can donate directly to many of our existing funds.
+Gifts can be given in many forms including through life insurance and stocks, as well as by leaving a bequest in your will.

-Once the fund reaches a benchmark of $25,000 and is generating income, you can consider granting.
+Once the fund reaches a capital balance of $25,000 and is generating income, you can consider granting.
 A spending amount is calculated annually for each fund in accordance with the Foundation spending policy.
-The spending rate for last year was 3% of the capital.
+The spending rate for last year was 3.5% of the capital.